Danger-XD/CafeMenu/README.md

 # CafeMenu

-HTML and CSS project by freecodecamp
+A proper menu made by HTML and CSS